core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 A client MAY retrieve a list of links to topics it is authorized to access, based on its permissions.
 A broker MUST implement topic collection discovery.

-The payload content-format 40 ("application/link-format") MUST be at least supported for the topic collection resource.
+The payload content-format 40 ("application/link-format")  MUST be supported for the topic collection resource.

 Example: